Sometimes, you might want to see your Android phone’s screen on your PC. How do you do that?

 Now that you have USB debugging mode activated, the rest is simple.

-- Start Vysor from the Chrome App Launcher
+- Start Vysor by searching for it on your computer (or via the Chrome App Launcher if you installed there).

-- Vysor will start up, and you will see your Android screen on your computer
+- Vysor will start up, and you’ll see your Android screen on your computer.

-- Optional: You can set your phone to connect automatically every time the USB cable is plugged into it
+- Optional: You can set your phone to connect automatically every time you plug in the USB cable.

 Vysor’s Appeal Lies in Four Aspects